corporate-gadfly/Tunlr-Clone/README.md

 usually not geo-locked.
 The amount of proxying we'll end up doing will be relatively insignificant compared to a VPN-based setup.
 [![How Tunlr Cloning works](https://raw.github.com/corporate-gadfly/Tunlr-Clone/master/tunlr-clone.png)](https://raw.github.com/corporate-gadfly/Tunlr-Clone/master/tunlr-clone.png)

-##US IP Address##
-Your VPS provider must provide you with a US IP address

 ##Tomato based router##
 Since you will be changing DNS servers to point to your "own" DNS,